 The reference inputs V{RT} and V{RB} are the top and bottom of the reference ladder, respectively.
 Input signals between these two voltages will be digitized to 8 bits.
-External voltages applied to the reference input pins should be within the range specified in Operating Ratings.
-Any device used to drive the reference pins should be able to source sufficient current into the V{RT} pin and sink sufficient current from the V{RB} pin.
+External voltages applied to the reference input pins should be within the range specified in the Operating Ratings table.
+Any device used to drive the reference pins should be able to source sufficient current into the V{RT} pin and sink sufficient current from the V{RB} pin to keep these voltages stable.